 A special lithograph by the renowned artist Frank Stella.
 This is from the first year he started making lithographs and is from his Black Series II.
 This particular Lithograph is in the collection of the Tate Museum.
 It is signed in pencil lower right and numbered what looks like 63/100 and dated 1967.
 It is approximately 15×22 inches.
 It bears the G.E.L.
 Gemini stamp and a number 67-144 on the back.
-The Lithograph has some yellowing along the edges and some minor imperfections throughout.
-This Lithograph can be archival framed in a simple black frame or shipped flat and framed by the buyer.
-Please contact me for specifics.
+The Lithograph has some yellowing/browning along the edges and some minor imperfections throughout.
+This Lithograph has been archival floating framed in a simple black frame.

 A brief Blurb about the series from the Tate follows;